jason469/Latte/README.md

 # Latte
 > Created by Jason Liu <br>
-> This app has been deployed, but the server is currently offline due to inactivity
+> This app has been deployed as version 1.0

 ### What is Latte?
 Latte is an image categorisation application created for a small audience. <br>